Clear. On-time. Accountable.

 Everything between the studs and the paint.

-Drywall is a finish trade.
-If the taping is off, every coat of paint after it will show.
-We work to a standard — Level 4 as default, Level 5 when the light is brutal.
+New builds, renovations, patches, and repairs — the standard doesn't move between them.
+Drywall is a finish trade: if the taping is off, every coat of paint after it will show.
+Level 4 default, Level 5 where the light is brutal.

 -